facelessuser/RegReplace/readme.md

         }
     },
 ```

-## Regex Input Sequencer
-If you haven't created a command yet, but you want to quickly run a sequence, you can search for `Reg Replace: RegEx Input Sequencer` in the command palette and launch an input panel where you can enter the name of replacements separated by commas and press enter.

-If you only want to highlight the searches and not replace them, precede the sequence with `?:`.
-This will highlight the regions it can find to give you an idea of what regions will be targeted.
-Afterwards, a panel will pop up allowing you to replace if you choose.

-Also you can override the replace action with other actions like "fold" or "unfold" were the action precedes the sequence `fold:`.
-If you would like to highlight the selections only and then optionally perform the replace/action, you can precede the sequence like this `?fold:`.

-Some actions might have parameters.
-In this case, you can follow the actions with an equal sign and the paramters separated by commas. `mark=key,string,outline:`.
-If some parameters are optional, you can leave them out: `?mark=key,string` or `?mark=key,,outline:`.
-The important thing is that the parameters are in the order outlined by the command.

-If multiple sweeps are needed to find and replace all targets, you can use multi-pass using `+:`.
-Multi-pass cannot be used with action overrides, but it can be used with highlighting searches `?+:`.

 ## Apply Regex Right Before File Save Event
 If you want to automatically apply a sequence right before a file saves, you can define sequences in the reg_replace.sublime-settings file.
 Each "on save" sequence will be applied to the files you sepcify by file patterns or file regex.
 Also, you must have `on_save` set to `true`.
 You can also just highlight, fold, or unfold by regex by adding the `"action": "mark"` key/value pair (options are mark, fold, and unfold).
 Both types can be used at the same time.
 Actions are performed after replacements.